arskom/spyne/doc/source/manual/helloworld.rst

 ..
 NOTE::
     * **Django users:** See this gist for a django wrapper example: https://gist.github.com/1242760
-    * **Twisted users:** See the this example that illustrates deploying an Rpclib application using twisted: http://github.com/arskom/rpclib/blob/master/examples/helloworld_soap_twisted.py
+    * **Twisted users:** See the this example that illustrates deploying an Spyne application using twisted: http://github.com/arskom/spyne/blob/master/examples/helloworld_soap_twisted.py

 You can test your service using suds.
 Suds is a separate project for building pure-python soap clients.
 To learn more visit the project's page: https://fedorahosted.org/suds/.
 You can simply install it using ``easy_install suds``.

-So here's how you can use suds to test your new rpclib service:
+So here's how you can use suds to test your new spyne service:

 ::